-Additionally, upon receipt of a complaint or report alleging a violation of its policy, the University will implement any appropriate interim measures the University deems appropriate to protect the safety of the parties and the campus community.
-Such interim measures and remedies may be requested by or provided to either party and may include, but are not limited, to removing a student or employee from campus; modifying academic, living, dining, transportation and campus work situations; obtaining and enforcing campus orders of "no contact"; honoring an order of protection or no-contact order entered by a State civil or criminal court; counseling services, providing medical, mental health or academic support services; provision of escorts.
-Interim measures will be maintained as confidential, to the extent that maintaining such confidentiality would not impair the university's ability to provide the accommodations or interim measures.
+Parties to the complaint have the right to request interim measures pending the disposition of the complaint.
+The University also reserves the right to take interim measures the University deems appropriate to protect the complainant, the respondent and other members of the community that may be adversely affected.
+Such interim measures may include but are not limited to removing a student or employee from campus; modifying course or work schedules; changing housing assignments; issuing "no contact" or appropriate contact orders providing medical, mental health, rape crisis or academic support services; and notifying area Police, when requested.
 Any such interim steps will be taken in a manner that minimizes the burden on the complainant and respondent to the extent possible.